Warehouse Inventory Counting Techniques: Tips for Better Accuracy

 B. Streamlining the Counting Process

 Start with technology.
-Inventory management software and tools like barcode scanners and RFID tags improve accuracy by reducing manual errors.
+Inventory management software and tools like barcode scanners and radio-frequency identification (RFID) tags improve accuracy by reducing manual errors.
 Provide training to ensure your team knows exactly how to use these tools.
 Then, follow these approaches:

 • Divide and Conquer: Assign specific areas or categories to counting teams to ensure efficient coverage.